kyleboas/tacticsjournal.com/_posts/2024/08/2024-08-17-fulham-vulnerable-to-a-switch-of-play-after-committing-to-the-ball-side.md

 Play one pass, and then those seven men have to file back into their own end and wait for the ball to come to them.

+I didn't like how slowly United were moving the ball across the pitch, when they trapped Fulham on the one side.
+It wasn't until the second half that they realized how significant switching the play was to help stretch Fulham.

 <figure>
     <img src="https://raw.githubusercontent.com/kyleboas/images/main/uploads/2024/08/17/Image-17Aug2024_00:29:23.png">
     <figcaption>Figure 2.1 - The lead up to Manchester United's goal, as Bruno Fernandes passes to Joshua Zirkzee.</figcaption>
 </figure>

 As the game wore on, that intensity dropped off.
 Bruno Fernandes breaks down the wing, switches to Joshua Zirkzee, and then he turns to play the ball to the right wing.

-Fulham are vulnerable to the isolation on the far side, and then United can attack the goal centrally with Zirkzee and Scott McTominay crashing the box.
+Fulham are vulnerable on the far side, and then United can attack the goal centrally with Zirkzee and Scott McTominay crashing the box.
+Goal, game won.
+United should have scored on at least two to three other occasions, but a win is a win.

 *Match: Manchester United 1-0 Fulham, 16 August 2024*